Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Simulation

 \subsection{System Setup}

-Table \ref{table: 1} delineates the key parameters of our Resource Allowance System (RAS).
 The counts of datacenters, MSBs, racks, reservations, servers, and server types are symbolized as $|D|$, $|F|$, $|K|$, $|L|$, $|B|$, and $|E|$, respectively.
 These symbols illustrate the regional datacenter topology depicted in Fig. \ref{fig:RAS}. $U_b$, representing the RRU of server $b$, is unified since most of the servers of the same server type are homogeneous.
 This datacenter setup is designed by domain experts among the authors, approximating a real-life scenario.
 For one experiment/episode, we run the system for $30$ steps.
-The other parameters in Table \ref{table: 1} are related to the optimization problem, of which the definitions are provided in Table \ref{table: op_param_summary}.
+The parameters related to the optimization problem are $|D|=3$, $|F|=15$, $|K|=75$, $|L|=20$, $|B|=1000$, $|E|=10$, $U_b=150$, $T=30$, $\alpha^F=1/15$, $\alpha^K=1/75$, $\kappa=1$, $\beta=1$, $M_b=5$, $A_{l,d}=1$, and $\theta=2$, where the definitions of these are provided in Table \ref{table: op_param_summary}. \if 0